Grace Under Fire

-Grace Under Fire is an American sitcom that aired on ABC from September 29, 1993, to February 17, 1998.
-The show starred Brett Butler as a single mother learning how to cope with raising her three children alone after finally divorcing her abusive husband.
-The series was created by Chuck Lorre and produced by Carsey-Werner Productions.
+Grace Under Fire is an American television sitcom that aired on ABC from September 29, 1993, to February 17, 1998.
+Created by Chuck Lorre, the series starred Brett Butler as Grace Kelly, a single mother and recovering alcoholic raising three children in a small town in Missouri after finally divorcing her abusive husband.
+The series was produced by Carsey-Werner Productions, known for other hit sitcoms such as Roseanne and The Cosby Show.

+The series was praised for its mix of comedy and drama, tackling serious issues such as alcoholism, domestic abuse, and single parenthood while maintaining a humorous tone.
+It became one of ABC’s most-watched sitcoms during its early seasons and earned Butler critical acclaim, including a Golden Globe nomination and multiple People’s Choice Awards.

+Despite its initial success, the show faced production difficulties, largely due to Butler’s personal struggles, leading to cast changes and a decline in ratings.
+It was ultimately canceled in 1998 after five seasons.

 Premise

 Grace Under Fire, produced by Carsey-Werner, was part of a wave of shows in the late 1980s and 1990s that were built around a comedian (and in some cases, closely based on his or her comedy routine).
 Many of Carsey-Werner's shows were based on nontraditional, non-nuclear families.

 Grace Under Fire followed a similar formula, set in the small fictitious town of Victory, Missouri; Butler starred as Grace Kelly, a divorced single mother and recovering alcoholic.
 The show begins after the main character divorces her abusive alcoholic husband of eight years in an attempt to start life anew and prevent her children from making the same mistakes she did.
 The show revolved around Grace; her children, mischievous Quentin (Noah Segan, pilot; Jon Paul Steuer, seasons 1–3; Sam Horrigan, seasons 4–5), happy-go-lucky Libby (Kaitlin Cullum), and infant Patrick (Dylan and Cole Sprouse); her happily married best friends and neighbors, Nadine and Wade Swoboda (Julie White and Casey Sander); and the town's bachelor pharmacist, Russell Norton (Dave Thomas).